liberland/laws/drafting/drafts/judical-process-law.md

 ### Art.
 23 Non-Controversial Cases

-#### § 1
+#### § 1: Simplified Rules for Non-Controversial Cases
 1. Non-controversial cases shall be subject to a simplified and expedited judicial process, designed to resolve matters efficiently and without undue delay.
+2. The court shall establish and maintain separate procedural rules for non-controversial cases, which may include, but are not limited to, streamlined pleadings, limited discovery, and shortened timelines for the submission of documents and the scheduling of hearings.
+3. The court shall ensure that the special rules for non-controversial cases are accessible and comprehensible to all parties, including self-represented litigants, to facilitate their effective participation in the judicial process.

+#### § 2: Reclasification of Non-Controversial Cases to Controversial Cases
-2. The court may, at its discretion or upon request by a party, reclassify a case initially designated as non-controversial if it becomes apparent that the matter involves significant controversy, complexity, or the need for a more comprehensive judicial process.
+The court may, at its discretion or upon request by a party, reclassify a case initially designated as non-controversial if it becomes apparent that the matter involves significant controversy, complexity, or the need for a more comprehensive judicial process.

-#### § 2
-The court shall establish and maintain separate procedural rules for non-controversial cases, which may include, but are not limited to, streamlined pleadings, limited discovery, and shortened timelines for the submission of documents and the scheduling of hearings.

-#### § 3
+#### § 3: No Mandatory Mediation for Non-Controversial Cases
 In non-controversial cases, the court shall not require mandatory mediation or alternative dispute resolution methods as a prerequisite to proceeding with the judicial process.

-#### § 4
-The court shall ensure that the special rules for non-controversial cases are accessible and comprehensible to all parties, including self-represented litigants, to facilitate their effective participation in the judicial process.

 ### Art.
-24: Pre-Trial Conference and Settlement
-1. Prior to the commencement of a trial, the court may convene a pre-trial conference to discuss and resolve procedural matters, narrow the issues in dispute, and explore the possibility of settlement.
-2. The court may encourage parties to reach a mutually acceptable resolution of their dispute through negotiation, mediation, or other alternative dispute resolution methods.

-### Art.
-25: Withdrawal of the Application
+24: Withdrawal of the Application
 1. The applicant may terminate the judicial process by withdrawing their application.
 In non-controversial cases, they can do so at any time.
 2. In controversial cases, withdrawal is only permissible until the first respondent has been notified.
 After that point, the applicant and the respondents must jointly consent to the withdrawal for the case to be terminated.
 3. Any court costs incurred before the case is prematurely terminated shall remain the responsibility of the relevant parties.

 ### Art.
 25: Modification of the Application

-#### § 1
+#### § 1: Right to Modify Application
 1. The applicant may modify the application at any time, which may result in changes to the case.
 If this leads to increased court costs, the applicant shall be responsible for paying these costs before the case can be amended.
 2. If the modification causes damages to a respondent, and those damages arise solely or predominantly from the applicant's negligence or frivolous modifications, the applicant shall be liable for compensating the respondent(s) for the damages and any additional court costs.
 3. The case shall be amended upon the applicant's payment of the full amount of court costs and damages to respondents, where applicable.
 Until full payment is made, the court shall proceed as if no modification was requested.
 Any court costs incurred during this time must also be paid before the change can take effect.

+#### § 2: Failure to Pay Modification Court Costs
-4. If the applicant fails to pay the full amount of court costs and damages to respondents, where required, within 5 days after the modification is submitted, the modification shall be disregarded, and the case shall remain unchanged.
+If the applicant fails to pay the full amount of court costs and damages to respondents, where required, within 5 days after the modification is submitted, the modification shall be disregarded, and the case shall remain unchanged.

-#### § 2
+#### § 3: Malicious Modifications
 If the modification would cause significant damages or issues to the respondent(s), or if the modification is made solely or predominantly to directly harm the respondents, or if the court deems it to be entirely frivolous, the court may summarily dismiss the modification, and the case shall remain unchanged.

 ### Art.
 26: Mandatory Mediation for Controversial Civil Cases